MingzhaoHuang/gabemahoney.pycharm-dark-theme-for-python-1.0.2-universal/readme.md

 ## Credits

-This theme is a fork of [Jetbrains Dark Theme](https://github.com/mobalti/jetbrains-dark-theme) by [Mo Balić](https://github.com/mobalti).
+This theme is a fork of [Jetbrains Dark Theme](https://github.com/mobalti/jetbrains-dark-theme) by [Mo Balić](https://github.com/mobalti), with modifications made by Mingzhao Huang to adapt it for R usage in Positron.

 ## License